 Submitting an application for CPT does not guarantee approval.
 ISSS will review the CPT application materials for eligibility.
 If the practical training opportunity qualifies for CPT, ISSS will issue a new I-20 with CPT authorization.
 The authorization will be reflected on the second page of the I-20 and will list the authorized start and end dates, in addition to the training site name and address.

 Please follow the steps below to submit your request for CPT authorization.

 - Complete the CPT workshop through Oracle Learn.

 - Obtain an offer letter from your practical training site.
 If your CPT request is based on a practicum or clinical placement, you will need your placement letter or contract.

 - Complete the online CPT Application in the ISSS portal.

 - Note: The online application requires an academic recommendation for the practical experience.
-You will need the name and contact information of the academic advisor or supervising faculty that is recommending the CPT in order to submit the application.
+You will need the name and contact information of the academic advisor or supervising faculty that is recommending the CPT.
 The academic recommendation must be completed electronically by the academic advisor or supervising faculty before your application can be considered complete.

-- Submit the CPT application at least two weeks prior to your CPT start date.
+- Submit the CPT application at least 2-3 weeks prior to your CPT start date.
 This allows time to resolve any issues that may come up in the review of the application materials.

 - Allow five business days from the submission of your complete application (all issues resolved) for processing of your CPT authorization.
-You will receive a new I-20 with the CPT authorization reflected on the second page when your application has been processed.
+You will receive a new I-20 with the CPT authorization.

 - Do not begin working until you receive the new I-20 with CPT authorization from ISSS.